AVATOL/nematocyst/README.md

 ## Installation Instructions

-Let $ROOT denote the root directory containing src/.

 ### Windows

-1. Before compiling the source or running the binary executable, dependencies must be installed in the $ROOT/external/ directory.
+1. Before compiling the source or running the binary executable, dependencies must be installed in the `external/` directory.
 	- Eigen matrix libary
 		1. Download from http://eigen.tuxfamily.org
-		2. Unpack to $ROOT/external/Eigen/
+		2. Unpack to `external/Eigen`
 	- SVM-Rank
 		1. http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html
-		2. Unpack to $ROOT/external/svm_rank/
+		2. Unpack to `external/svm_rank`
 	- LIBLINEAR
 		1. Download from http://www.csie.ntu.edu.tw/~cjlin/liblinear/
-		2. Unpack to $ROOT/external/liblinear/
+		2. Unpack to `external/liblinear`
 	- LIBSVM (Optional - if you use SVM for initial state in HCSearch)
 		1. Download from http://www.csie.ntu.edu.tw/~cjlin/libsvm/
-		2. Unpack to $ROOT/external/libsvm/
+		2. Unpack to `external/libsvm`
 	- VLFeat (Optional - if you use preprocessing modules)
 		1. Download from http://www.vlfeat.org/
-		2. Unpack to $ROOT/external/vlfeat/
+		2. Unpack to `external/vlfeat`
-2. Run the provided binary executable HCSearch.exe (make sure it is in $ROOT/).
+2. Run the provided binary executable `HCSearch.exe` (make sure it is in the top-most directory containing this README).
 3. If you prefer to compile from source...
-	1. Open $ROOT/src/HCSearch.sln in Microsoft Visual Studio 2012 or later.
+	1. Open `src/HCSearch.sln` in Microsoft Visual Studio 2012 or later.
 	2. Build the solution.
 Make sure it is on Release.
-	3. Move $ROOT/src/Release/HCSearch.exe to $ROOT/HCSearch.exe.
+	3. Move `src/Release/HCSearch.exe` to the top-most directory containing this README.

 ### Linux

-1. Before compiling the source or running the binary executable, dependencies must be installed in the external/ directory.
+1. Before compiling the source or running the binary executable, dependencies must be installed in the `external/` directory.
 	- Eigen matrix libary
 		1. Download from http://eigen.tuxfamily.org
-		2. Unpack to $ROOT/external/Eigen/
+		2. Unpack to `external/Eigen`
 	- SVM-Rank
 		1. Download from http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html.
 Make sure to download the source code version.
-		2. Unpack to $ROOT/external/svm_rank/
+		2. Unpack to `external/svm_rank`
-		3. Compile by running make in $ROOT/external/svm_rank/
+		3. Compile by running `make` in `external/svm_rank`
 	- LIBLINEAR
 		1. Download from http://www.csie.ntu.edu.tw/~cjlin/liblinear/
-		2. Unpack to $ROOT/external/liblinear/
+		2. Unpack to `external/liblinear`
-		3. Compile by running make in $ROOT/external/liblinear/
+		3. Compile by running `make` in `external/liblinear/`
 	- LIBSVM (Optional - if you use SVM for initial state in HCSearch)
 		1. Download from http://www.csie.ntu.edu.tw/~cjlin/libsvm/
-		2. Unpack to $ROOT/external/libsvm/
+		2. Unpack to `external/libsvm/`
-		3. Compile by running make in $ROOT/external/libsvm/
+		3. Compile by running `make` in `external/libsvm`
 	- VLFeat (Optional - if you use preprocessing modules)
 		1. Download from http://www.vlfeat.org/
-		2. Unpack to $ROOT/external/vlfeat/
+		2. Unpack to `external/vlfeat`
-2. Compile from source by running make in $ROOT/.
+2. Compile from source by running `make` in the `src` directory.

 ## Reference